USFWS/southeast/site/content/articles/studying-shellfish.md

 This particular 22-meter transect isn’t very impressive, mollusk-wise.
 Ennis is pleased, though, with the number of barnacles, a sure sign that a healthy reef is creating habitat for oyster spat too.

-Tom Kelsch, with the National Fish and Wildlife Foundation, is more effusive singing Lone Cabbage’s praises.
+Tom Kelsch, with the National Fish and Wildlife Foundation (NFWF)f, is more effusive singing Lone Cabbage’s praises.

 “I’ve been very pleased with the results,” says Kelsch, a senior vice president with the nonprofit’s Gulf Environmental Benefit Fund.
 “We did a public event, maybe six months after the first cultch (oyster beds) were deployed and we were already seeing spat settlement.
 That was very, very encouraging.
 I would say, in fact, that Lone Cabbage is one of the most successful, if not the most successful, oyster restoration projects we’ve funded to date.”